 Defense Research Institute—The Voice of the Defense Bar

 Defense Research Institute (DRI)—The Voice of the Defense Bar is an international membership association of lawyers engaged in the defense of civil actions.
 DRI provides professional information to its members through continuing legal education, publications and other member services.
 It is also a forum for exchanging ideas on current issues of importance to defense lawyers, corporations and insurance companies.
-Here are some of the many member benefits:

 Jewish Law Students Association